JonCGroberg/CapstoneTwo_EnjoyTheOutdoors/readme.md

 # National Park Finder

-*This website is dedicated to helping outdoor enthusiasts find and explore action parks and mountains.
+*This website is dedicated to helping outdoor enthusiasts find and explore parks and mountains.
 It is built using modern web technologies such as JavaScript, Bootstrap, HTML, and CSS to provide a user-friendly and visually appealing experience.
 Deployed using Github Pages*

 > Try it out https://joncgroberg.github.io/national-park-finder/